SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 Instance Methods
 ----------------

-Extensions can add new :ref:`instance methods <ClassesAndStructures_InstanceMethods>` to an existing type:
+Extensions can add new :ref:`ClassesAndStructures_InstanceMethods` to an existing type:

 .. testcode:: extensionsInstanceMethods